Physics & Engineering Summer Research

 Cornell students frequently complete summer research experiences, either at Cornell College or at other institutions around the world.
 Below are descriptions of some of their recent work.

 Laura Wetzel worked at the Albert Einstein Institute in Hannover, Germany, through an international REU program through the University of Florida.
-Her project was titled "Characterization of passive fiber resonators", and involved determining the limitations of fiber resonators as optical frequency references.
+Her project was titled "Characterization of passive fiber resonators" and involved determining the limitations of fiber resonators as optical frequency references.
 Her work contributed to laser stabilization in an extremely sensitive interferometer for the possible detection of gravity waves.
-Laura will graduate in spring 2016.
+Laura graduated in spring 2016.

 Bhaskar Koyyalamudi worked at Cornell College to fabricate graphene and use it to build a supercapacitor.
 Bhaskar transferred to Illinois Institute of Technology to pursue Chemical Engineering.